 Specialist staff within the LARP provide support for Deaf pupils within the school.
-Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the based support and interventions that are matched to the pupil's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies.
+Where a pupil continues to make less than expected progress, despite evidencebased support and interventions that are matched to the pupil's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies.